snakemake-workflows/rna-seq-kallisto-sleuth/README.md

     snakemake --report report.html

 This report can, e.g., be forwarded to your collaborators.
+An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).

 ### Advanced